-In addition to the Executive Office of the Governor (which includes the Office of Management and Budget), there are fifteen additional cabinet departments, as reflected in the table which follows.
-They include the following: (i) the Department of State, which administers, among other divisions, the Division of Corporations and the Division of Small Business; (ii) the Department of Finance, which performs financing, accounting, bond finance, revenue collection, fiscal policy functions and administers the State lottery; (iii) the Department of Technology and Information; (iv) the Department of Health and Social Services; (v) the Department of Services for Children, Youth and Their Families; (vi) the Department of Natural Resources and Environmental Control; (vii) the Department of Labor; (viii) the Department of Transportation, which oversees the Division of Motor Vehicles; (ix) the Department of Safety and Homeland Security, which oversees the State Police; (x) the Department of Correction; (xi) the Department of Human Resources and (xv) the Delaware National Guard.
+In addition to the Executive Office of the Governor (which includes the Office of Management and Budget), there are fifteen additional cabinet departments.
+They include the following: (i) the Department of State, which administers, among other divisions, the Division of Corporations and the Division of Small Business; (ii) the Department of Finance, which performs financing, accounting, bond finance, revenue collection, fiscal policy functions and administers the State lottery; (iii) the Department of Technology and Information; (iv) the Department of Health and Social Services; (v) the Department of Services for Children, Youth and Their Families; (vi) the Department of Transportation, which oversees the Division of Motor Vehicles; (ix) the Department of Safety and Homeland Security, which oversees the State Police; (x) the Department of Correction; (xi) the Department of Agriculture; (xii) the Department of Education; (xiii) Delaware State Housing Authority; (xiv) the Department of Human Resources and (xv) the Delaware National Guard.
 Delaware is unusual in that the State government (as opposed to county or municipal governments) funds and administers substantially all correctional, public health, welfare, and transportation services for its residents.